CircuitSutra/whisper/README.md

 The static trusted execution environment (STEE) configuration is an object with the following fields:

 * zero_mask: if bit i is set in the zero_mask value, then bit i must be zero in every load/store address; otherwise, the address will be invalid and will result in an access-fault exception.

 * secure_mask: if bit i is set in the secure_mask value, then bit i must be one in a load/sore address in order for that address to be considered secure.

-* secure_region: insecure access to this region has no effect, loads will return zero, and stores are ignored.
-The region bounds should not have the secure bits set.
-The secure bits of an address are cleared before checking against the secure region.
+* secure_region: insecure writes to this region will be ignored, insecure reads will either trap or will produce zero depending on trap_insecure_load.

+* trap_insecure_load: when set to true, an insecure read from a secure reagion will trap;
+  when set to false (default), such a read will yield zero.

 Example:
 ```